 Share

-The insights discovered through user research can inform and optimize your day-to-day decision-making, but they also have the potential to shape your entire growth strategy.
-UX research can guide you toward the best way forward—whether we’re talking about something as simple as updating a button, or as impactful as navigating uncertainty in your business and industry.
+Insights collected from user research can inform and optimize your day-to-day decision-making, but they also have the potential to shape your entire growth strategy.
+UX research can guide you toward the best way forward—whether it’s something as simple as updating a button, or as impactful as navigating uncertainty in your business and industry.

 6. Investing in UX research keeps you competitive

-Last, but by no means least, UX research keeps you competitive.
-One way is by engaging in competitive product analysis to monitor the competition and benchmark your product.
+Last, but by no means least, UX research keeps you engaged in competitive product analysis to monitor the competition and benchmark your product.

 Investing in UX research also ensures you’ve got your finger on the pulse of UX research trends and what customers want next.
 By continuously talking to users and understanding their needs, you’ll find that you uncover opportunities for innovation that competitors haven’t yet identified.

-For example, consider the case of AI.
-It’s making its way into every industry—and we’re not surprised.
-AI has the power to automate and optimize tasks like nothing we’ve seen before.
-But, applying AI to your own products isn’t straightforward.
+For example, consider AI.
+It’s making its way into every industry—and for good reason.
+AI can automate and optimize tasks in ways that were previously impossible.
+But how to apply AI to your own products isn’t always obvious.
 With thousands of applications, knowing where to focus your efforts is crucial for gaining a competitive advantage over others in your industry.

 Conducting UX research—like interviewing users and running feedback surveys—helps you identify the ways that you can harness the power of AI in UX design.
-Of course, user feedback doesn’t tell you exactly what to do—but with this feedback and your team’s knowledge, you’re more likely to build the solutions people need before anybody else does.
+Of course, user feedback doesn’t tell you exactly what to do—but with real user insights and your team’s knowledge, you’re more likely to build the solutions people need before anybody else does.

 💡 Hear from your users with Maze AI.